 In October 2018, I completed my DPhil (PhD) in Experimental Psychology at the University of Oxford (you can view my faculty page here).

-I am currently an academic visitor at The Queen’s College, Oxford.
-I also collaborate with the MAGIC Research Lab at Goldsmiths University of London, and I am a founding member and the acting secretary of SoMA- The Science of Magic Association- an interdisciplinary organization that promotes rigorous research directed toward understanding the nature, function, and underlying mechanisms of magic.
+I currently collaborate with the MAGIC Research Lab at Goldsmiths University of London, and I am a founding member and the acting secretary of SoMA- The Science of Magic Association- an interdisciplinary organization that promotes rigorous research directed toward understanding the nature, function, and underlying mechanisms of magic.

 My research is broadly concerned with the roles of attention and expectation in awareness- The question of how people’s minds can ‘tuned’ from the top-down to allow them to notice or fail to notice unanticipated events.
 On one hand, specific expectations can result in failures of awareness towards seemingly obvious stimuli.
 And on the other hand, expectations can generate vivid illusory experiences of non-existent stimuli.
 I'm particularly interested in the neurological mechanisms thorough which people can come to actively disbelieve their own perceptions.